nathanlc/codeflow/README.md

 # CodeFlow
-A collection of tools to understand a code base through interactive visualization.
+A collection of tools to understand a codebase through interactive visualization.

+## The problem
+Understanding a codebase you're not familiar with is not straightforward.

 ## Features

 ### Code Glimpse
-Get a glimpse of a code base.
-See its structure at a glance.
+Get a glimpse of a codebase.
+See its file structure at a glance.

 ### Code Canvas
 Dive in the implementation.
 Jump through symbol definitions and see their connections on a canvas.